LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 ===============================================

-A LassoApp can be packaged in one of three ways: as a directory of files, as a zipped directory and as a compiled platform specific binary.
+A LassoApp can be packaged in one of three ways: as a directory of files, as a zipped directory and as a compiled platform-specific binary.
 Each method has its own benefits.
 Developers can choose the packaging mechanism most suitable to their needs.